bluk/ansible-role-symlink-repo/README.md

 Requirements
 ------------

-The destination directory must not contain existing files with the same names.
+By default, the destination directory must not contain existing files with the same names.

 Role Variables
 --------------